Taiping See: Strolling in Taiping Lake Gardens, Malaysia

 Travellers who travel to Taiping will know what is Taiping Lake Gardens (or Taman Tasik Taiping in Malay), for this is one of the primary reasons to be in Taiping.

-The area that Taiping Lake Gardens — and Zoo Taiping & Night Safari — occupies today used to be a tin mining ground.
+The area that Taiping Lake Gardens — and the adjacent Zoo Taiping & Night Safari — occupies today used to be a tin mining ground.
 The abandoned ground was donated to become a recreation park during the British rule in 1884.
 Rain trees, plants and grasses were planted to beautify the park and became the first public garden in Malaya.
 Yes, Taiping Lake Gardens has been around for over 130 years.

 Enjoy the photos of the beautiful scenery and the reflections in the lakes.
 These photos were taken just after noon time when the sun was high and bright — and scorching-hot too.
 But photos taken during this time are the brightest and most vivid.